-Uh Oh, Germany Is Rapidly Running Out Of Beer Bottles
+Uh-Oh, Germany Is Rapidly Running Out Of Beer Bottles

 In broken German, Valentin explains that he's homeless and that collecting bottles in Berlin is better than returning to his native Romania.
 He picks up the deposit others pay for by returning their discarded bottles.

-The owner of the stall nearby approaches Georgi with a smile and hands him a crate.
+The owner of the stall nearby approaches Valentin with a smile and hands him a crate.
 "This is my colleague," Valentin says, pointing to the kiosk owner.
 "He and his employees help me.
 Very good guys.
-I do this everyday.
+I do this every day.
 I get about 7 euros for a full shopping cart of empty bottles."

-The 7 cents deposit on each beer bottle may not be motivation enough for some beer-drinkers this summer.
-But for people like Valentin, it's a lifeline.
+The 7-cent deposit on each beer bottle may not be motivation enough for some beer-drinkers this summer, but for people like Valentin, it's a lifeline.

 And thanks to him, there's no shortage of empty bottles at this kiosk.